ujjwalkarn/xda/README.md

 #to view a comprehensive summary for all character columns in the iris dataset
 charSummary(iris)

+# to plot all other variables against 'Species' in the iris dataset
+Plot(iris,'Species')
 ```
 Please refer to the documentation of each function to understand how to use it.
 For example, to see the documenation for the `numSummary()` function, use `?numSummary`.